louisponet/aiida-tools/README.md

 will paste the definition of `kpoints` in the `data` section into the input where it's referenced.
 This uses [jsonref](https://pypi.org/project/jsonref/), see its documentation for more possibilities.
 It is for example also possible to reference data from an external json/yaml file.

 ### Jinja templates
-Often, we want to use the workchain context (`self.ctx`) to store and retrieve intermediate results throughout the workchain's execution.
+Often, we want to use the workchain context `self.ctx` to store and retrieve intermediate results throughout the workchain's execution.
 To facilitate this we can use [jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates such as:
 `"{{ ctx.scf_dir }}"` to resolve certain values into the yaml script.
 The use of will become clear later.

 ### PostProcessing
-By defining a `postprocess` field, common operations can be performed that will run _after_ the execution of the main calcjob.
+By defining a `postprocess` field, common operations can be performed that will run _after_ the execution of the `current` calcjob.
 For example
 ```yaml
 ---
 data: